What led you to Elevate?

 What mistakes do patients make?

 Adherence to tasks is something people are always in constant battle with.
-With the business of our society, sometimes priorities of injuries and niggles can be pushed down in the list of things to do and can create bigger, more global issues down the track.
+With the busyness of our society, sometimes priorities of injuries and niggles can be pushed down on the list of things to do and can create bigger issues down the track.

 What key health lessons do you like to impart to patients?

 Taking charge of your health is always the first thing, we can always lead people to their destination, but we cannot change it unless they change.
 Respecting your body by keeping it active and healthy is very important, but also listening to it when you’re having trouble is fundamental to a healthy lifestyle.